Aamidal/odin-landing-page/README.md

 ### Image credits:

-1. "League of the Road Emblem" by Kara Taylor
+1. "League of the Road Emblem" by [Mhissain](https://github.com/mhissain)
 2. All other images by [Mikhail Nilov](https://www.pexels.com/@mikhail-nilov/)